-Manfred Boehm received his M.D. in 1993 from the University of Heidelberg, Germany and did his residency in internal medicine at the Franz-Volhard-Clinic in Berlin.
-Before arriving at the NHLBI, he was a research fellow at the Max Delbrück Center for Molecular Medicine, Berlin from 1996 to 1997, and the University of Michigan, Ann Arbor from 1997 to 1999.
-He joined the NHLBI as a research fellow in 1999 and has been an Investigator since 2003.
+Manfred Boehm received his M.D. in 1993 from the University of Heidelberg, Germany and did his residency in internal medicine at the Franz-Volhard-Clinic, Berlin.
+Before arriving at the NIH and NHLBI, he was a research fellow at the Max Delbrück Center for Molecular Medicine, Berlin from 1996 to 1997, and the University of Michigan, Ann Arbor from 1997 to 1999.
+He joined NHLBI as a research fellow in 1999 and has been an Investigator since 2003.
 Dr. Boehm received a Foundation for Advanced Education in the Sciences Award for Research Excellence from the NIH.
-Dr. Boehm has authored numerous original scientific articles, reviews, and book chapters.
-He serves on the editorial boards of Trends in Cardiovascular Medicine, ISRN Stem Cells, Atherosclerosis, and Journal of Molecular Medicine.
-Dr. Boehm holds two patents, has participated in cooperative research and development agreements with biotechnology companies and has several active clinical protocols.
+He was also the recipient the NHLBI Science Awards in 2015 for his team’s research on rare inherited vascular diseases in children.
+Since 2018, Dr. Boehm has been the Branch Chief of the NHLBI Translational Vascular Medicine Branch, which focuses on studying vascular disease mechanisms to develop novel treatment strategies to better serve our patients with vascular diseases through genomic and molecular high throughput approaches to help understand diseases processes in common and rare inherited disease populations.

 Related Scientific Focus Areas